 Indigenous.
 Kermadec, North, South Islands.
 Present on Norfolk Island and Australia

 Coastal to lower montane usually in damp pasture and swampy ground.
 Rarely within shrubland and open forest.
 Often on poorly drained clay soils.
-This species which flourishes in distrubed sites has probably increased its range following human settlement
+This species which flourishes in disturbed sites has probably increased its range following human settlement

 Broad, blue-green to grey-green loosely packed circular clumps, often with a few dead or live stems in the centre; occasionally not clump forming and with few stems.
 Rhizome 3-5 mm diameter, horizontal, just below soil surface (plants hard to pull out).
 Flowering stems 0.6-1.2 m tall, 1.5-4.0 mm diameter, hard, distinctly ridged, not shining, dull blue-green, glaucous to grey-green, pith interrupted, sometimes nearly absent, very rarely continuous; leaves absent; basal bracts numerous, very loosely sheathing chestnut-brown below grading through to straw-coloured in the uppermost bracts.
 Inflorescence apparently lateral, many-flowered, usually much branched, with flowers clustered at the ends of stout branchlet tips; sometimes condensed into a globose head > 15 mm diameter, with 1 or more, smaller, lateral clusters.
 Flowers 2.2-3.0 mm long, tepals pale green, later becoming light brown.
 Stamens 3(-4), rarely 3(-6).
 Capsule 2.3-.3.0 mm long, equal or slightly > in length than tepals, ovoid to obovoid, obtuse, almost retuse at apex, pale greenish brown.